-- To promote academic, social-emotional and behavioral outcomes for children through conjoint, collaborative problem-solving - To promote meaningful caregiver and teacher participation and engagement in children's education - To establish and strengthen family-school partnerships - Decades of research has demonstrated CBC's efficacy (Sheridan et al., 2001; Sheridan et al., 2012), adaptability and effectiveness within diverse contexts and with diverse clients (Sheridan et al., 2006; Sheridan et al., 2006). - Preliminary results of an ongoing randomized controlled trial of CBC in rural settings are promising (Sheridan et al., 2013); however, given the specialized nature of the intervention and lack of locally trained consultants in rural areas, the costs of implementation are high and may not be feasible for rural schools without external funding. - The four stages of CBC-D are conducted using Web-based videoconferencing software in a split-screen fashion, so that all parties remain visible and can share documents. - Rural parents and teachers meet at the child's school, with the CBC consultant joining the meeting from another location.
+- There are three overarching goals of CBC: - To promote academic, social-emotional and behavioral outcomes for children through conjoint, collaborative problemsolving - To promote meaningful caregiver and teacher participation and engagement in their children's education - To establish and strengthen family-school partnerships - The four stages of CBC-D are conducted over computers using web-based videoconferencing software in a split-screen fashion so all parties remain visible while allowing for documents to be shared. - Rural parents and teachers meet at the child's school and the CBC consultant joins the meeting from another location.

-Figure 1 depicts a traditional CBC meeting, wherein the caregiver, teacher and consultant all meet together in person to discuss the child.

-Figure 2 depicts the CBC-D process, in which communication between the consultant and the caregiver and teacher occurs via distance.
+Figure 2.
+CBC-D Distance Model

-CBC via Distance Delivery: Stages & Objectives
+CBC-D Stages and Objectives

-Stage 1: Conjoint Needs Identification Interview (CNII)

-- ► Identify the student, family and teacher strengths - Prioritize, select and define a target behavior(s) and setting - Establish a procedure for the collection of baseline data

-Stage 2: Conjoint Needs Analysis Interview (CNAI)

-- Review collected data to inform decision making - Establish jointly determined goals - Develop a shared understanding of the function of the priority behavior - Collaboratively design effective strategies across settings that are sensitive to setting-specific variables

-Stage 3: Plan Implementation

-- Provide direct instruction, modeling and opportunities for consultees to practice plan steps and receive feedback - Provide individual, brief fidelity support meetings consisting of web-based observation of plan implementation at home or school and additional instruction, modeling and feedback
+- Stage 1: Conjoint Needs Identification Interview (CNII) - Identify the student, family and teacher strengths - Prioritize, select and define a target behavior(s) and setting - Establish a procedure for the collection of baseline data - Stage 2: Conjoint Needs Analysis Interview (CNAI) - Review collected data to inform decision making - Establish jointly determined goals - Develop a shared understanding of behavior function - Collaboratively design effective strategies across settings that are sensitive to setting-specific variables - Stage 3: Plan Implementation - Provide direct instruction, modeling and opportunities for consultees to practice plan steps and receive feedback - Provide individual, brief fidelity support meetings consisting of web-based observation of plan implementation at home or school and additional instruction, modeling and feedback

-Stage 4: Conjoint Plan Evaluation Interview (CPEI)

-- Examine collected data to determine if student behavior goals have been met - Evaluate what about the plan worked and what did not - Discuss next steps for the behavior plan (e.g., continuation, termination, generalization to other settings) - Discuss continuation or termination of consultation
+- Stage 4: Conjoint Plan Evaluation Interview (CPEI) - Examine collected data to determine if student behavior goals have been met - Evaluate what about the plan worked and what did not - Discuss next steps for the behavior plan (e.g., continuation, termination, generalization to other settings) - Discuss continuation or termination of consultation